 And if she thought that was great, well, she should have seen herself open up this year's Grammy awards in an impressive performance that featured the likes of J Balvin, Ricky Martin, Young Thug and Arturo Sandoval.
-She was also up for two awards for Best Pop Vocal Album and Best Pop Solo Performance, only losing out to Ariana Grande and Lady Gaga, respectively.
-Not too shabby.
+Or perhaps catch her Saturday Night Live debut this past October.
+Or that steamy duet with IRL boyfriend Shawn Mendes at this year's American Music Awards.

-Credit the impossibly catchy ear worm that is "Havana", the lead single off the debut, self-titled solo album she launched last January.
+Credit the impossibly catchy ear worm that is "Havana", the lead single off the debut, self-titled solo album she launched last year and the precursor for her latest smash, "Señorita".
 While Camila certainly held its own, debuting at the top of the Billboard 200 before going platinum, "Havana", her track featuring Young Thug, hit No. 1 on the Hot 100 in January and is still being streamed some 9 million times per week.
 With a cool 1 billion streams on Spotify, it's the service's most-played track by a solo female artist and you're probably humming it to yourself right now.

 "Havana, ooh na-na..."

 You're not alone, of course, shortly after its August 2017 release, President Barack Obama named it one of his favorite songs of the year.
 "I cried," Cabello recalled to Billboard.
 "I made a video of myself crying!"